Below is some additional information about recycling and refuse.

 E-cigarette batteries cannot be recycled or included in your refuse waste.
 Please contact Leicestershire County Council for more information on how to dispose of them.

 What if something I want recycling isn't on this list?

-Head to Leicestershire County Council's How to Dispose of A to Z section to conduct your search.
+Visit our what can and cannot be recycled webpage or head to Leicestershire County Council's How to Dispose of A to Z section to conduct your search.